att-innovate/squanch/docs/source/demos/teleportation.rst

 	    def run(self):
 	        measurementResults = []
-	        for _ in range(self.stream.numSystems):
+	        for _ in self.stream:
 	            b = self.qrecv(alice)
 	            doX, doZ = self.crecv(alice)
-	            if doX and b is not None: X(b) # if b is not lost to attenuation if doZ and b is not None: Z(b) measurementResults.append(b.measure())
+	            if doX and b is not None: X(b) if doZ and b is not None: Z(b) measurementResults.append(b.measure())
 	        self.output(measurementResults)